CloudletLabs/swagger-t-str/README.md

               authProviderFor: # define this sample to be a provider for the given auth definitions
                 Bearer:
                   x-ample: 'Bearer ${obj.auth_token}' # define how resulting auth example should looks like
-              response:
-                obj:
-                  auth_token: 'abc'
+              paramProviderFor: # define this sample to be a provider for the given parameters
+                token:
-        '401': # no auth set to true (because in fact no x-amples defined) - will not set headers
+                  x-ample: 'Bearer ${obj.auth_token}' # define how resulting param example should looks like '401': # no auth (in fact, no x-amples defined) - will not set headers
           description: Unauthorized
-  '/users':
-    get:
+  '/auth_token/{token}':
+    parameters: # Define token parameter for this route
+      # if not overridden anywhere inside this scope - global `x-ample` will be used,
+      # which is in fact already set in provider
+      - '$ref': '#/parameters/token'
+    delete:
-      description: Get users
+      description: Delete token
       security:
         - Basic: []
         - Bearer: []